History of gravitational theory

-In the early 17th century, Galileo Galilei found that all objects tend to accelerate equally in free fall.
-In 1632, he put forth the basic principle of relativity.
+Italians of the 16th century found that objects in free fall tend to accelerate equally.
+In 1632, Galileo Galilei put forth the basic principle of relativity.
 The existence of the gravitational constant was explored by various researchers from the mid-17th century, helping Isaac Newton formulate his law of universal gravitation.
 Newton's classical mechanics were superseded in the early 20th century, when Einstein developed the special and general theories of relativity.
-The hypothetical force carrier of gravity remains an outlier in the search for a theory of everything, for which various models of quantum gravity are candidates.
+An elemental force carrier of gravity is hypothesized in quantum gravity approaches such as string theory, in a potentially unified theory of everything.